3L0C/wk/README.md

 ```

 Many of the macros here work the same as their command-line
-counter parts.
+counterparts.
 Simply use `:MACRO "ARGUMENT"` to  make use
-of any string macro.
+of any string macro, (e.g. `:shell "/usr/bin/env zsh"`).

 #### The Include Macro